 - All-round performance

-A few choice kit changes can also easily change the character of the bike, so if it's not 100% to your tastes, it shouldn't take too much to get it feeling just right - this aids the bike's versatility.
+A few choice kit changes can also easily change the character of the bike, so if it's not 100 percent to your tastes, it shouldn't take too much to get it feeling just right, which aids the bike's versatility.

 Saracen Tufftrax Comp Disc